Everything you need to know about the advantages of GraphQL and how GraphQL queries work

 Suppose your organization did not want to expose the author's address, but still wanted readers to have some idea of their location.
 This is how the view model is set up above—it will pass only the author's State (as well as their Biography, First Name, and Last Name.

-The two fields at the top—Search and Limit—will become GraphQL arguments for our Author Search field that this view model will surface, and this search will be used to filter down on author results more.
+The two fields at the top—Search and Limit—will become GraphQL arguments for the Author Search field that this view model will surface, and this search will be used to filter down on author results more.

 Now let’s go back into Brightspot, specifically to the API section of the CMS, and create a GraphQL CDA.
-We will name it Author Delivery and select AuthorSearchViewModel and AuthorViewModel as the Query Entry View Classes.
+You will name it Author Delivery and select AuthorSearchViewModel and AuthorViewModel as the Query Entry View Classes.

 Additional Brightspot Tools